William H. Lewis: Challenge from southern ABA members

 Lewis became an advocate for African Americans in the legal profession.
 During the fight over his removal from the ABA, Lewis published an article saying that many white men "know intimately only the depraved, ignorant, vicious negros – those who helped to keep the dockets filled."
-He called for blacks to train and form "an army of negro lawyers of strong hearts, cool heads, and sane judgment", to help the large number of African Americans who were "exploited, swindled and misused".
+He called for blacks to train and form "an army of negro lawyers of strong hearts, cool heads, and sane judgment" to help the large number of African Americans who were "exploited, swindled and misused."

+In August, 1912, the ABA as a body voted to overrule the executive order and restore Lewis and two other ousted Black lawyers to membership.
+The measure that passed also required that future Black applicants must identify their race.

 Private law practice

-Lewis's tenure as Assistant Attorney General ended with Taft's presidency in 1913, as these are political appointee positions tied to particular administrations.
+Lewis's tenure as Assistant Attorney General ended with Taft's presidency in 1913.
+Democrat Woodrow Wilson succeeded Taft and removed most black officeholders.
 Taft recommended Lewis for appointment as a Massachusetts Superior Court judge, but the state's governor, Eugene Foss, declined to make the appointment.
 Lewis returned to Massachusetts and entered the private practice of law.
 He developed a reputation as an outstanding trial lawyer and appeared before the United States Supreme Court on more than a dozen occasions.
 He remained active in Republican politics while practicing law.
 Among his cases, he represented persons accused of bootlegging and corruption, in addition to those challenging racial discrimination.
 In 1941 he represented Massachusetts Governor's Councilor Daniel H. Coakley during his impeachment trial.